chavenstein/MSDS-7335-Deep-Q-Policy-Network/README.md

 Okay, great, but how are these networks actually structured for deep reinforcement learning?
 Well, we start with using convolultional neural networks to read the pixels from the game screen.
 Typically, we preprocess the raw images first to reduce their size (in pixels), remove colors (AKA, only black and white remains), and create difference images.
 Difference images are basically images that combine information from multiple images to determine directions objects in the game are moving in.
 The neural network convolutions with filters create feature maps that after convolution and pooling steps are eventually mapped to a fully-connected neural network.
 The fully connected neural network's input layers are the vectors of numbers created through convolution and pooling steps from the raw pixels.
 Then, a number of hidden layers are added in the fully-connected neural network based on the complexity and number of output neurons in the output layer.
 The number of output neurons in the output layer is typically equal to the number of **actions** available in the game for the **agent** to perform.

 So, we mentioned **policies** earlier, how do those play into the network?
-In the [initial resource I used](https://gist.github.com/karpathy/a4166c7fe253700972fcbc77e4ea32c5), policies are a series of actions that lead to a reward for the **agent.** So, the **agent** will learn policies overtime.
-In Ms. Pac-Man, that might mean --up -> up -> left -> right-- gave the **agent** points to increase it's score.
+In the [initial resource I used](https://gist.github.com/karpathy/a4166c7fe253700972fcbc77e4ea32c5), policies are a series of actions that lead to a reward for the **agent** [1].
+So, the **agent** will learn policies over time.
+In Ms. Pac-Man, that might mean *up -> up -> left -> down* gave the **agent** points to increase it's score.
 Or, a series of actions caused no increase to the **agent's** score.
-Overtime, through gradient descent, **policy gradients** are calculated, and the resulting learned weights will be updated based on their impact to the **reward** for the **agent.** The probility of following those policies that grant the highest rewards will increase over time.
+Over time, through gradient descent, **policy gradients** are calculated, and the resulting learned weights will be updated based on their impact to the **reward** for the **agent.** The probility of following those policies that grant the highest rewards will increase over time.
 Then, the **agent** will tend to take **actions** that follow those policies.
 For the math behind policy gradients, go again to [this blog](https://gist.github.com/karpathy/a4166c7fe253700972fcbc77e4ea32c5).
 Hopefully, this gives you a baseline intuition about deep reinforcement learning.
 Though, you can learn it much more detail.

 ## What are Deep Q Policy Networks?

 Deep Q Policy Networks are basically more complex policy networks which use multiple convolutions and  multiple fully connected neural networks.
 To learn about Deep Q Policy Networks, I went [here](https://towardsdatascience.com/advanced-dqns-playing-pac-man-with-deep-reinforcement-learning-3ffbd99e0814).
 Deep Q Policy Networks are also known as "value-based learning."
 To paraphrase, the output values from the fully-connected neural network are the **agent's** guesses about what the reward is esimated to be if a given action is taken.
-This typically involves a function called the "Q function" which takes the form of Q(s,a) where the input **state** is **s** and the **action** to be taken is **a**.
-The Q value is calculated by the following: "The total value of taking action a in state s, is the sum of the future rewards r, adjusted by a discount factor, gamma, indicating how far into the future the agent is expected to plan."
+This typically involves a function called the "Q function" which takes the form of Q(s,a) where the input **state** is **s** and the **action** to be taken is **a** [2].
+The Q value is calculated by the following: "The total value of taking action a in state s, is the sum of the future rewards r, adjusted by a discount factor, gamma, indicating how far into the future the agent is expected to plan [2]."
+The Q-Value formula is shown below [2].

 ![Q-Value](https://cdn-images-1.medium.com/max/800/0*WinVpmWDI7P4xa3w.jpg)

 In short, this is a fancy way of saying that the **agent** takes the **action** that leads to the maximum expected **reward** score.
 However, the **agent** cannot see into the future, so we use deep learning.
 We map pixel images to Q values, then the neural network approximates the actual but unknown Q function.
 Through enough training (which is often a lot in deep learning), the **agent** learns to predict the Q function.
-The training occurs by using gradient descent on the loss function, below.
+The training occurs by using gradient descent on the loss function, below [2].

 ![LossFunction](https://cdn-images-1.medium.com/max/800/0*LNODZERcBXjMgr2_.jpg)